 Stawika loan App is a revolutionary platform that offers mobile loans in Kenya.
 This article will tell you more about the App and how you can secure a loan with Stawika App.

 Stawika loan App is one of the mobile lending apps which is versatile compared to other apps.
-This application gives you various options that other mobile loan apps won’t offer you.
+This application gives you various options that other free loan apps won’t offer you.

 This app from Stawika Capital Limited has been giving small loans and credit support to Kenyans for a while now.
 Stawika Loans are sent within minutes to the borrower.

-One thing you can’t help but admire about Stawika Loan App is that their registration process is very simple and free, unlike some apps that will require you to pay some money.
+One thing you can’t help but admire about Stawika Loan App is that their registration process is straightforward and free, unlike some apps that will require you to pay some money.

 The last I checked, Stawika had a customer base of more than 170,000 people which means that people are quite pleased by the lending app.